nicolube/SimpleChat/README.md

 ## What does it need to get it to work?

 You need to generate certifcate pair for the encryption.
-You can generate it with `openssl req -x509 -newkey rsa:4096 -keyout privkey.pem -out csr.pem` and copy them into `Server/src/main/resources`, also copy the `csr.pem` into `Client/src/main/resources`
+You can generate it with `openssl req -x509 -nodes -newkey rsa:4096 -keyout privkey.pem -out csr.pem` and copy them into `Server/src/main/resources`, also copy the `csr.pem` into `Client/src/main/resources`

 ## How to disable TLS?